isabella232/vtk-hackathon-2019/readme.md

 In this workshop our queueing system is [PubSub](https://cloud.google.com/pubsub/) and the database is [BigQuery](https://cloud.google.com/bigquery/).
 Both are managed, highly scalable cloud offerings so you don't need to handle infrastructure management yourself.

-Note: the quickstart docs are using an asynchronous method to pull data.
-There is also a synchronuous way, described on [https://googleapis.dev/python/pubsub/latest/subscriber/index.html#pulling-a-subscription-synchronously](https://googleapis.dev/python/pubsub/latest/subscriber/index.html#pulling-a-subscription-synchronously) which is easier to debug when you run into issues.

 #### Push items to pubsub from the crawler

 ##### Setup the PubSub items in the cloud console.